api #

 syntax_styler_global.ts view source

-Pre-configured SyntaxStyler instance with all built-in grammars registered.
+Pre-configured SyntaxStyler instance with all built-in languages registered.

 examples